is2ac2/dotfiles/README.md

 ### ssh

-Add this in your `~/.ssh/config` file to prevent having to re-authenticate when SSH'ing:
+Add this in your `~/.ssh/config` file to prevent having to re-authenticate when SSH'ing (useful for 2FA):

 ```bash
 Include config.d/base